 If you’re applying to a full-time undergraduate course, you can register with UCAS and apply for up to five courses.
 You’ll also have to write a personal statement as well as provide a reference, which you can obtain from an employer or volunteering supervisor.
 Or, if you’re currently in education, you can ask your tutor or teacher.

 Although you can apply for some postgraduate courses through UCAS, there are many that you can’t.
-In this case, you can still use the UCAS course search tool which will direct you to the right place.
+In this case, you can still use the UCAS course search tool to find courses; it’ll then redirect you to the right place to apply.

-If you’re looking to apply for a music, dance, or drama course, at the undergraduate or postgraduate level, then you may have to apply through the UCAS conservatoires scheme.
-And, if you’re a graduate who wants to apply for postgraduate teacher training courses, UCAS also operates a separate scheme for this.
+If you’re looking to apply for a music, dance, or drama course at the undergraduate or postgraduate level, you might have to apply through the UCAS conservatoires scheme.
+And, if you’re a graduate wanting to apply for postgraduate teacher training courses, the process is different still.
+You can find out more about how to apply for teacher training here.

 Final thoughts…

-Learning is one of the most rewarding things that we can do in life and it’s never too late to study for a degree, whether it’s career-focused or simply for your own enjoyment.
+Learning is one of the most rewarding things that we can do in life, and it’s never too late to study for a degree, whether it’s career-focused or simply for your own fulfilment.
 And while there’s a lot to think about when you’re considering becoming a mature student, we hope this short guide has been helpful and even got you excited about the journey ahead.